 A bread that will stay fresh longer than you are used to if you bake yeasted bread.

 A bread with a wonderful taste that’s developed over a long period of time.
-Then quintessential fermented bread taste.
+The quintessential taste of fermented bread.

 If you are baking sourdough for the first time, go with your readily available flour.

-Once you get a hang of the techniques, I’d suggest you try to buy different artisanal flours and see what you like, and how they work.
-Try different flours for whole-grain: wheat, rye, buckwheat, spelt, and so on.
+Once you master the techniques, I suggest you try different artisanal flours and see what you like and how they work.
+Try different flours for whole grains: wheat, rye, oats, buckwheat, spelt, etc.

 Learn what suits your palette.
 This recipe is the basis for your sourdough adventure.